mrmilu/react.base/docs/styled_components.md

   If you would like to style a child component: either create a new styled component or use the corresponding HTML tag as and a selector.

-- Every styled component name **MUST suffix with the word STYLED**.
+- Every styled component **MUST be a property of an object that it is 'default' exported, that later will be imported with the name 'Styled'**.
 This will be our convention to quickly differentiate normal components from styled ones.
-Ex.: _ButtonStyled_, this component is a styled component _only_ and not a functional component of our own implementation.
+Ex.: _<Styled.Button/>_, this component is a styled component _only_ and not a functional component of our own implementation.

 - All custom components (not styled) [**MUST have the prop _className_**](https://styled-components.com/docs/basics#styling-any-component)